SchweizerischeBundesbahnen/cimon_setup/readme.md

     ./setup_freesbb.sh

 ## setup_update_config.sh: Update the config
+Update the configuration via github.

 Prerequisite: you need to have set a meaningfull, unique hostname.

-### Update config via github
-Update the configuration via github.

 * Will create a branch config/<hostname> if it does not exist yet and geht the config from this branch.
 * Will write, add commit and push a file "address.txt" to the repo
 * Will move a tag "configured_<hostname>" whenever a configuration has been deployed

+    # setup update config via github
     cd /tmp/cimon_github/cimon_setup
-    ./setup_update_config.sh github <url>
+    ./setup_update_config.sh <url>

-### Update config via mydrive.ch
-Update the configuration from mydrive.ch (Read from mydrive.ch every 5 minutes and copy if changed).
-Will copy configuration and plugins from the folder config/<hostname> on the mydrive.

-Requires 2 parametes: mydrive user and password

-    cd /tmp/cimon_github/cimon_setup
-    ./setup_update_config.sh mydrive <user> <password>

-Now you will have a folder config/<hostname> on your mydrive.
-If you have a config/templates directory, you will have the config.yaml from there copied to your directory.

 ## update.sh: Autoupdate entrance point
 The git Autoupdate will clone this repository (cimon_setup) and call update.sh.